ibm-skills-network/clarity-knowledgebase/docs/labs/misc/manim.md

 Let's start with a simple example:

 <ol>
-  <li><p>Open a new jupyterlab notebook and import all the contents of the manim library in a cell:</p>
+  <li><p>Open a new JupyterLab notebook and import all the contents of the manim library in a cell:</p>

 ```python
 from manim import *